History of Tokyo: Education

 Tight control over education was exercised by the Ministry of Education.
 In 1877, multiple government schools were merged into the University of Tokyo, which led in Western-style study of science and technology.
-Consultants were brought in from Europe and the United States.
-Kikuchi Dairoku, a mathematician educated in Britain, became president.
+Consultants were brought in from Europe and the U.S. Kikuchi Dairoku, a mathematician educated in Britain, became president.
 By the 1880s, the university also became a political instrument of the government bureaucracy.
 Its scholars began to enter public debate as experts in many areas.
 Study of law developed rapidly at the school, and many of its alumni became bureaucrats.
 Tokyo Vocational School, which later became the Tokyo Institute of Technology, opened in 1881.